MichelaPozzi/2025-topic-03-group-02/README.md

 **Novel RNA-binding candidates: 564**

 > ![Validation t-Test via UniProt](Images/Validation_TTest_UniProt_2.png)
-**Fig. 1.
-Validation of RNA-dependence by T-Test using UniProt annotation:**
+**Fig. 2: Validation of RNA-dependence by T-Test using UniProt annotation.**
 Scatterplot comparing Center of Mass (CoM) values between control and RNase-treated samples for all proteins.
 Each point represents one protein, color-coded by RNA-binding
 significance: proteins overlapping with UniProt RBPs (dark blue), novel RNA-dependent candidates